microprediction/timemachines/README.md

         1b. **Simple fast accurate alternatives** to popular time series packages.
 For example the [thinking](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/simple/thinking.py) skaters perform well in the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html).
 See the  [article](https://www.microprediction.com/blog/timemachines) comparing them to Facebook prophet and Neural Prophet.

-   - **Ongoing, incremental, empirical evaluation**.
+   2. **Ongoing, incremental, empirical evaluation**.
 Again, see the [leaderboards](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) produced by the accompanying repository [timeseries-elo-ratings](https://github.com/microprediction/timeseries-elo-ratings).
 Assessment is always out of sample and uses *live*, constantly updating real-world data from [microprediction.org](https://www.microprediction.org/browse_streams.html).

-   - **Simple stacking, ensembling and combining** of models.
-The function form makes it easy to do this with one line of code, quite often (again, see [thinking.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/simple/thinking.py) for an illustration, or [prophetskaterscomposed.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/proph/prophskaterscomposed.py)).
+   3. **Terse stacking, ensembling and combining** of models.
+The function form makes it easy to do this, usually with one or two lines of code (again, see [thinking.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/simple/thinking.py) for an illustration, or [prophetskaterscomposed.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/proph/prophskaterscomposed.py)).

-  - **Simpler deployment**.
+   4. **Simplified deployment**.
 There is no state, other that that explicitly returned to the caller.
 For skaters relying only on the timemachines and river packages (the fast ones), the state is a pure Python dictionary trivially converted to JSON and back (for instance in a web application).
 See the [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) for a little more discussion.

+This package is also characterized by what isn't here.

 **NO CLASSES**.  **NO DATAFRAMES**. **NO CEREMONY**.

-...just a bunch of online (sequential) forecasting functions.
+...just a bunch of functions sharing the same signature.

 # The Skater signature